yeab-tilahun/SENQ-E-Commerce/README.md

 # SENQ-E-Commerce
--> This is an ecommerce web application called SENQ developed using HTML, CSS, Js, jQuery and PHP for school project -> To run this project you need to install Xampp or wamp, Microsoft SQL server and an updated browser
+-> This is an ecommerce web application called SENQ developed using HTML, CSS, Js, jQuery and PHP for school project

 # To Get Started
+-> To run this project you need to install Xampp or wamp, Microsoft SQL server and an updated browser then

 1. First import the database file in to MS SQL that is included in the EcomDB folder called importMe.SQL